-It works with a wide range of filaments and has been used to print great models, including cookie stamps, washing machine parts and so much more!
+The printer is compatible with a variety of filaments and it has been used to create various models, including functional and replacement parts, kitchen tools, and more.
 Continue reading for the full review.

 The Flyingbear P905 is an FDM 3D printer that can build layers at 50 microns.
 This way you can produce parts with smooth exterior surfaces.
-Below is the vase which was built on the machine.
-While you can see some layering, the model is smooth, it even reflects the light.
-Not bad for an entry-level 3D printer!
+The below-pictured vase is an example of its printing capability.

 The print head runs on rods with linear bearings, making the design more simple, lightweight and effective, all characteristics that are desirable in a 3D printer.
-Its metal body reduces the likelihood of any play, making printing more precise and reliable.
+The metal body reduces the backlash between parts, making the printing more precise and reliable.

 Credit: Сергей Власов / Вконтакте

-The Flyingbear P905 prints with 1.75 mm filament, providing you with a wide choice of materials.
+The Flyingbear P905 prints with 1.75 mm filament.
+It is compatible with every third-party filament available on the market, providing you with a wide choice of materials.

 Credit: Виктор Бахарев / Вконтакте